ManeeshChiba/css-parallax/README.md

-#Super Simple Parallax
+# Super Simple Parallax

-This aims to a super simple parallax plugin driven by CSS custom properties and transforms.
+A super simple parallax plugin driven by CSS custom properties and transforms.